umenzi/techtrix_gazebo_assignment/README.md

 If you are using a Zsh terminal, you must source `setup.zsh` instead.

-### URIs

-Note that we use `model://` in URIs, so you need to make sure that gazebo knows where our `models` folder in the `techtrix_gazebo` package is.

-To do so, we need to run the following commands:

-1. Find where gazebo is: `$ whereis gazebo`.
-   - For example, in `/usr/share/gazebo`
-2. Source the gazebo setup file: `$ source <gazebo_path>/gazebo/setup.sh`
-   - For example, `$ source /usr/share/gazebo/setup.sh`.
-3. Check what are the model paths: `echo $GAZEBO_MODEL_PATH`
-   - If the path to the repo's `gazeboModel` folder is printed, nice.
-     You don't need to continue with the next steps.
-4. We add the new model path with the following command: `$ export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:<path_to_models_folder>`
-5. Go back to step 3.

-MAKE SURE TO DO RUN THESE COMMANDS IN THE SAME TERMINAL WINDOW WHERE YOU EXECUTE THE SIMULATION

-Why?
-Gazebo only searches for models in the `/usr/share/gazebo-11/models` directory (or a similar one).
-You can move your model to this directory to avoid having to run the command in step 4 each time.
-However, it is generally best to keep all of your project files in the same repository, so this is the preferred solution.

-If you don't want to run the command in step 4 each time, you can add it to your `.bashrc` or `.zshrc` file.
-This will make it run automatically whenever you open a new terminal window.

 ## ROS workspace

 Note that this is a ROS workspace, hence: